 - Johne's disease - goats are primarily infected with strain II (bovine) Mycobacterium paratuberculosis.
 Sheep primarily carry strains I and III.

 Treatment of cases of diarrhoea should be intensive nursing and fluid therapy where required.
-Affected animals should be isolated, since Salmonella is zoonotic.
+Affected animals should be isolated, and good hygiene practiced since Salmonella is zoonotic.
 There are vaccines on the market for Clostridium perfringens (types B and D) (both are covered by Lambivac from ISPAH), E. coli and Salmonella.